vekjja/in3D/.github/README.md

 ### ME-TODO:
   *  Optimize all the things!
   *  Add Shadows, Ambient Occulsion and other light related things
-  * Have more fun making weird examples!
+  *  Have fun making examples!

 ### YOU-TODO:
   * Checkout the other examples to see some more basic functionality